hiqsol-attic/hiam/docs/Security.md

 Client can ask authorization server to revalidate user session for token is not stolen.

-## Manual token request
+## Additional token request

-Can be used to increase privileges.
+Can be used to increase privileges e.g. for dangerous actions.

 ## Global logout